fadion/ValidatorAssistant/README.md

 $userValidator->addMessage('email.unique', "Cmon!");
 ```

-There's also the `append` method that instead of rewritting a ruleset, will append a new rule to it.
-It works only on an existing input, but will fail silently.
+There's also the `append` method that instead of rewritting a ruleset, will append new rules to it.
+It works only on an existing ruleset, but will fail silently.
 Additionally, it will override rules of the same type with the new ones.
 Considering the previous example and supossing that the "email" field has already a "required" rule, we can append to it as follows:

 ```php
 // The combined rules will be: required|email|unique:users